MEET OUR FOUNDER

 KAMMY, 27.
 YOGA, PILATES AND MEDITATION TEACHER, WELLNESS COACH, MENTAL HEALTH AND CHRONIC ILLNESS ADVOCATE, SELF-LOVE CAMPAIGNER.

-In the pursuit of self-discovery, self-love, self-acceptance and her own healing, Kammy dedicated her time to becoming a fully qualified yoga, pilates and meditation teacher.
+In the pursuit of self-discovery, self-love, self-acceptance and her own healing from chronic illnesses and mental health, led Kammy to discover the physical and mental health benefits of yoga, pilates and meditation.
+She then decided to dedicate her time to becoming a fully qualified yoga, pilates and meditation teacher in order to help others.
 Her struggles with rare disease, chronic illness, mental health and early adolescence trauma, inspired her to launch Honest Healing in 2019.

 “I wanted to create a safe space for people to heal, grow, unwind, share their journeys and connect with likeminded people.
 I want to open up the discovery of, amongst other things, gentle movement and breath healing; even to those who never even considered yoga, pilates or meditation.
 I am driven to change the way we feel, think and approach mental health, as well as chronic illnesses in our daily lives and workplaces.”